tutorcruncher/timecruncher/_posts/2014-06-11-technology-teaching-ideas-for-private-tutors.md

 ---
 layout: post
-title:  Technology Teaching Ideas for Private Tutors
+title:  "Technology Teaching Ideas for Private Tutors"
 permalink: technology-teaching-ideas-for-private-tutors
 ---
 Introducing technology into private tutoring sessions can be a great way to